 Art is too personal to be separated from the artist

 It’s impossible to separate the artwork from artists’ lives because the artwork is shaped and molded by their experiences and actions, by what they value and what they reject.
 Without knowing the artist’s personal life, we miss out on an entire level of understanding of their art and symbolic references.
 For example, without knowing the real history of the Marquis de Sade, all his stories are just adolescent fantasies.
 An artist and his art are inextricably linked, a connection that artists profit from.
 Therefore, it stands to reason that when an artist devalues norms of society, their art loses its value as well.

 It glorifies their illegal actions

 Ignoring artists’ wrongdoings gives them legitimacy to continue their unethical and illegal actions.
 On a smaller scale, we might glorify a Rock ‘n’ Roll lifestyle that teens will emulate as a result, but this debate doesn’t stop at trashing hotel rooms.
 As long as rapists, racists and murderers are still being lauded for their work, and artists keep getting the recognition they want, then we, as a society, will be paving the path for others to do the same.
+Case in point: It has taken 25 years for R Kelly to face some consequences for his alleged sexual misconduct.
+Would Michael Jackson still be considered the king of pop had we seen Leaving Neverland earlier?
 If we stop consuming art by abusers, perhaps other artists will think twice before doing something illegal or behaving unethically.

-Bottom line: Should art be enjoyed as a separate entity from the artist or are an artist and his art indistinguishably linked?
+The Bottom Line: Should art be enjoyed as a separate entity from the artist or are an artist and his art indistinguishably linked?
 Next time you learn of a scandal that tarnishes a beloved artist’s legacy, will it change their art in your eyes?